casper-network/docs/source/docs/casper/operators/setup.md

         - `casper-node` - As per `1_0_0/casper-node`, but the `m.n.p` version of the node
         - `README.md` - As per `1_0_0/README.md`, but compatible with the `m.n.p` version of the node

 - `casper-node/<NETWORK NAME>` - Folder containing databases and related files produced by the node binary.
-For MainNet, the network name is `casper` and for TestNet it is `casper-test`.
+For Mainnet, the network name is `casper` and for Testnet it is `casper-test`.
     - `data.lmdb` - Persistent global state store of the network
     - `data.lmbd-lock` - Lockfile for the `data.lmdb` database
     - `storage.lmdb` - Persistent store of all other network data, primarily Blocks and Deploys